infra-helpers/induction-monitoring/elasticseearch/README.md

   + New record: `kafka.example.com`
   + Target: `GTW_IP` (public IP of `proxy8`, needed for SSL)

+## Overview
+A Kafka cluster is made of so-called broker nodes coordinated by Zookeeper.
+Zookeeper may be a cluster itself, which has to contain an odd number of nodes (in order that a leader can always be elected).
+As the infrastructure is expected to be used just for small data and traffic, it will be fine to have Zookeeper be made of a single node cluster.

+The Kafka cluster will be made of two broker nodes, as to allow for some replication.

+Kafka releases are depending on the Scala version.
+It is relevant only for the Scala-based bindings.

+## Setup of the containers
 * Create the container for node 1:
 ```bash
 root@proxmox:~$ pct create 194 local:vztmpl/centos-8-default_20191016_amd64.tar.xz --arch amd64 --cores 2 --hostname kfk-int1.example.com --memory 16134 --swap 32268 --net0 name=eth0,bridge=vmbr2,gw=10.30.2.2,ip=10.30.2.194/24,type=veth --onboot 1 --ostype centos